 No one wants to be constantly swatting at mosquitoes or dealing with itchy bites.
 You’re there to enjoy yourself, after all.

-Be sure to pack a bug spray that is effective against the specific type of insects prevalent in the area.
+Be sure to pack a bug spray or insect repellent that is effective against the specific type of insects prevalent in the area.

 Pet or dog supplies.